 Arroyo Tapiado Mud Caves Anza Borrego State Park

-Part two of the Winter 2016 camping trip was the Arroyo Tapiado Mud Caves in Anza Borrego State Park.
-This is one of my favorite spots to explore in Anza Borrego.
-One of the main reasons for that is you can really get some solitude.
-Only street-legal vehicles are allowed in this part of the park, so you do not have to worry about dirt bikes or quads tearing through the area.
+Another great desert camping trip to Arroyo Tapiado Mud Caves in Anza Borrego State Park.
+This is one of my favorite spots to explore in Anza Borrego because of the cool caves and the ability to camp far away from anyone else.
+Also, only street-legal vehicles can go offroad in Anza Borrego State Park, so you do not have to worry about dirt bikes or quads tearing through the area.

 - Get yourself to the S2 either from the 78, 76, or 79 depending on where you are coming from.